zotonic/zotonic/doc/ref/modules/mod_admin_predicate.rst

 .. include:: meta-mod_admin_predicate.rst

-Add support for editing :ref:`predicates <manual-datamodel-edge-predicates>` in the admin, by presenting a list of all defined predicates.
+Add support for editing :ref:`predicates <guide-datamodel-edge-predicates>` in the admin, by presenting a list of all defined predicates.

 Predicates can be added, removed and edited, just like regular